* Swiss have to give answer to Brussels next month

 The EU accounts for 60% of Switzerland’s foreign trade by volume.

 The dangers are clear, but it is a price Swiss leaders appear ready to pay.

 In the four-party, seven-member cabinet, only Foreign Minister Ignazio Cassis of the pro-business Liberals actively supports the deal, said one senior official from a coalition member.
-For the others, it is “fifty shades of no”, this source said, seeking anonymity to discuss confidential deliberations.
+For the others, it is “fifty shades of no”, the source said, seeking anonymity to discuss confidential deliberations.

-The treaty would have non-EU member Switzerland routinely adopt EU single market rules and have EU citizens in Switzerland enjoy the same rights as in their homes countries.
+The treaty would have non-EU member Switzerland routinely adopt EU single market rules and have EU citizens in Switzerland enjoy the same rights as in their home countries.
 It would open the possibility of new trade deals, such as for an electricity union yoking Swiss and European utilities.

 The government has wrapped up months of consultations with domestic power brokers on how to proceed, and must give Brussels an answer next month.

 The message is likely to be that Switzerland will keep working on a treaty but that its top priority is to unite its political forces and stave off the campaign to end the free movement of EU nationals into the country.